RobertTLange/spinningup-workspace/Readme.md

 # Deep Reinforcement Learning Workbook
 ## Author: Robert Tjarko Lange | 2019

-In this repository I (Robert Tjarko Lange) document my self-study of Deep Reinforcement Learning.
+In this repository I document my self-study of Deep Reinforcement Learning.
 More specifically, I collect reading notes as well as reproduction attempts.
-The chronology of this repository is based on the amazing "Spinning Up in DRL" tutorial by OpenAI.
+The chronology of this repository is based on the amazing ["Spinning Up in DRL"](https://spinningup.openai.com/en/latest/spinningup/keypapers.html) tutorial by OpenAI which in my mind is the best resource on SOTA DRL as of today.

+Here are all papers and the corresponding notes that I got to read so far:

 # 1. Model-Free RL: (a) Deep Q-Learning